bitsongofficial/go-bitsong/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/BitSongOfficial/go-bitsong/blob/master/LICENSE)

-**BitSong** is a new music streaming platform based on [Tendermint](https://github.com/tendermint/tendermint) consensus algorythm and the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) toolkits.
+**BitSong** is a new music streaming platform based on [Tendermint](https://github.com/tendermint/tendermint) consensus algorithm and the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) toolkits.
 Please make sure you study these projects as well if you are not already familiar.

 **BitSong** is a project dedicated to musicians and their fans, which aims to overcome the bureaucratic and economic obstacles within this industry and reward artists and users for simply using the platform.